MediaEnhanced/DNS-NSNet2/README.md

 2. Offline Version Released Only
 3. Does not convert 2-Channel (Stereo) Audio
 4. Real-time version is RAM memory bound (operates on ~23.5MB of data for every 10ms of converted audio)
-5. Minimal WAVE file error checking
+5. Too basic and minimal WAVE file error checking
 6. Only works on Windows OS (Tested with fresh install of Windows 10)
+7. Requires a newish x64 CPU with AVX2 and FMA support
-7. TO ADD
+8. TO ADD

 ## Planned Features
 1. Live Version